Superconformal algebras and holomorphic field theories

+Unlike super Poincar\'e algebras, algebras describing superconformal symmetries cannot be constructed in every dimension; examples exist only up to spacetime dimension six.
+(The first classification of superconformal algebras is due to Nahm~\cite{Nahm}, making use of Kac's classification of simple super Lie algebras~\cite{Kac}.)

+It is well known that the algebra of conformal vector fields in two dimensions is infinite-dimensional; as such, all two-dimensional superconformal algebras have the same property.
+In spacetime dimensions from three to six, however, superconformal algebras are finite-dimensional.
+The goal of this paper is to provide an infinite-dimensional enhancement of the four-dimensional superconformal algebra which exists after performing a {\em twist} of the supersymmetric field theory.

-At root, a \emph{twist} of a supersymmetric field theory is obtained by taking the invariants of an appropriate fermionic element of the super-Poincar\'e algebra.
+At root, a twist of a supersymmetric field theory is obtained by taking the invariants of an appropriate fermionic element of the super Poincar\'e algebra.
 This generally means asking that the chosen supercharge be a Maurer--Cartan element, and therefore define a deformation of the differential; the twist is then precisely the corresponding deformation.
-Maurer--Cartan elements in super-Poincar\'e algebras have been classified~\cite{NV,Chris}; since the internal differential is here trivial, the Maurer--Cartan equation reduces to the familiar condition $\{Q,Q\}=0$.
+Maurer--Cartan elements in super Poincar\'e algebras have been classified~\cite{NV,Chris}; since the internal differential is here trivial, the Maurer--Cartan equation reduces to the familiar condition $\{Q,Q\}=0$.

 The most heavily studied examples of twists are topological.
 Such twists extract a topological quantum field theory from a supersymmetric theory as studied in physics.
 Such twists are of enormous interest, since topological quantum field theories are amenable to axiomatization and provide invariants of manifolds.
 However, as tools for studying the full field theory, topological twists leave much to be desired: they are only available in the presence of sufficient extended supersymmetry, and forget much of the data of the supersymmetric theory from which they arose.